diesdasdigital/morpheme-heroku-starter/README.md

 - [Create a new Service Account/Project](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for your instance of Morpheme from the [Service Accounts Page](https://console.cloud.google.com/iam-admin/serviceaccounts) of the Google Cloud Console.
 - [Enable](https://cloud.google.com/service-usage/docs/enable-disable) the [Cloud Text-to-Speech](https://console.cloud.google.com/marketplace/product/google/texttospeech.googleapis.com) and [Cloud Natural Language](https://console.cloud.google.com/marketplace/product/google/language.googleapis.com) API for the service account you just created.
 - [Create a Service Account Access Key](https://cloud.google.com/docs/authentication/getting-started) and store the JSON key file in a secure place.

+The Google Cloud and AWS credentials need to be added as Config Variables the app for it to be sucesfully deployed.
+You'll be prompted to enter them in Herokus's "Create New App" interface after clicking the "Deploy to Heroku" button.